ManiAm/VENTOS_Public/README.md

     sudo apt-get install xorg
     sudo apt-get install openbox

-**Step 3:** Follow the same instructions in previous sections to install OMNET++, Veins and VENTOS on the remote server.
+**Step 3:** Follow the same instructions in previous sections to install VENTOS on the remote server.

 **Step 4:** While using OMNET++, the SSH session should be open.
 Closing the terminal windows or restarting your machine terminates the SSH session and the running simulation will be closed.
 To keep the SSH session open, you need to use `screen` or `tmux`.
 We will use `tmux` since it is more powerfull.